 Dissolved oxygen is one of the primary indicators of the quality of an aquatic environment.
 Oxygen enters water from the surrounding air, as a product of photosynthesis, and as a result of rapid movement of water.
-A Dissolved Oxygen Probe can be used in a wide variety of tests or investigations to determine dissolved oxygen concentrations (DO) and changes in dissolved oxygen concentrations.
+A Dissolved Oxygen Probe can be used in a wide variety of tests or experiments to determine dissolved oxygen concentrations (DO) and changes in dissolved oxygen concentrations.

 Sensors and Equipment